Using Version Control in Studio Pro

 Select Version Control > Merge Changes Here, after that you can select Port fix or Merge feature branch options.
 For more information on merge settings, see Merge Dialog.

 Reverting changes is done with one commit at a time.
-If you want to revert multiple commits, you can do that by reverting the latest commit, then the previous one, and so on.
+If you want to revert multiple commits, you can do that by reverting the latest commit, then the previous one, only one by one.

-After a reverse merge the app will look like the changes never happened; if you ‘reverse merge’ the adding of a page, the page will be deleted locally.
+After a reverse merge the app will look like the changes never happened; if you reverse merge adding a new page, the page will be deleted locally.
 Just like when you are doing a normal merge, conflicts can arise.
-In the example, if later commits change the added page, the reverse merge will result in a conflict.
-After resolving any problems, you can commit the results to the repository.
+For example, if later commits change the new page, the reverse merge will result in a conflict.
+After resolving the conflict, you can commit and push the results to the remote repository.

 There are two methods for fully replacing your main line with a branch line.